-Gov. Evers puts clean drinking water front and center in 2019
+Gov. Evers continues to lead on clean drinking water

 Gov. Tony Evers did more in one week to move the state forward on drinking water issues than the entire previous governor’s eight years in office.